 "The Neutral condition allows for flexibility and nonjudgmental realistic appraisal of problems.
 To be Neutral means to be relatively unattached to outcomes; not getting one's way is no longer experienced as defeating, frightening, or frustrating.
 At the Neutral level, a person can say, 'Well, if I don't get this job, I'll get another,' the beginning of inner confidence; sensing one's own power, one isn't easily intimidated or driven to prove anything; life is basically okay if one can roll with the punches.
 [At the 250 level, people] are easy to get along with because they're not interested in conflict, competition, or guilt.
 [They] don't need to control other people's behavior [and because of their love] of freedom, they're difficult to control."

-At energy-level 250, people have stopped following Dear Leaders.
+At energy-level 250, people drop out of cultism, in all its varieties, and stop following Dear Leaders.